Aja (album): Marketing and sales

 Aja was released by ABC Records on September 23, 1977.
 In anticipation of the release, Katz urged the relatively private Fagen and Becker to raise their public profile, and arranged a meeting with Irving Azoff to discuss employing him as their manager.
 Fagen initially had reservations, saying: "We were ready to go blissfully through life without a manager."

-With Azoff's connections with record stores and the album being offered at a discounted price, Aja became, according to Cameron Crowe in the December 1977 issue of Rolling Stone, "one of the season's hottest albums and by far Steely Dan's fastest-selling ever."
-It reached the top five of the Billboard Top LPs & Tape chart within three weeks of its release, and it ultimately peaked at number three, becoming the band's highest-charting album in the United States.
+With Azoff's connections with record stores and the album offered at a discounted price, Aja became, according to Cameron Crowe in the December 1977 issue of Rolling Stone, "one of the season's hottest albums and by far Steely Dan's fastest-selling ever."
+It reached the top five of the Billboard Top LPs & Tape chart within three weeks of its release, and peaked at number three, becoming the band's highest-charting album in the United States.
 The album was also the group's highest-charting album in the UK, reaching number five on the UK Albums Chart.
-According to Billboard, Aja was Steely Dan's biggest hit and was one of the first albums to be given the then-new Platinum certification by the Recording Industry Association of America (RIAA) for one million US sales.
+According to Billboard, Aja was Steely Dan's biggest hit and one of the first albums to be given the then-new Platinum certification by the Recording Industry Association of America (RIAA) for one million US sales.

 Attempts to make a surround-sound mix of the album for a release in the late 1990s were scrapped when it was discovered that the multitrack masters for both "Black Cow" and the title track were missing.
 Universal Music canceled plans to release a multichannel SACD version of the album for the same reason.
 In the liner notes for the 1999 remastered reissue of the album, Fagen and Becker offered a $600 reward for the missing masters or any information that would lead to their recovery.